bmmlms/whatsmissing/README.md

 - [WhatsApp client](https://www.whatsapp.com/download) (64 and 32 Bit supported)

 ### Installation
 Download the installer from "Releases" and run it.
-WhatsMissing will install itself to %LOCALAPPDATA%\WhatsMissing, configuration and resource cache will be located at %APPDATA%\WhatsMissing after first start.
+WhatsMissing will install itself to %LOCALAPPDATA%\WhatsMissing, configuration will be saved to %APPDATA%\WhatsMissing after first start.

 WhatsApp shortcuts in the start menu/taskbar/desktop are modified by the installer to start the WhatsMissing executable which in turn starts WhatsApp with the extensions.